titarenko/korrekt/README.md

-enum(options) | Verifies value is equal to one of specified options. email() | Verifies value is an email (has @ inside). when(predicate: instance => boolean, rule) | Verifies value is valid according to rule, but verification is done only if predicate returns true. all(rules) | Verifies value is valid according to each rule from rules array. any(rules) | Verifies value is valid according to at least one rule from rules array. array(rule, { min, max }) | Verifies value is an array and each item of it is valid according to rule.
+enum(options) | Verifies value is equal to one of specified options. email() | Verifies value is an email (has @ inside). when(predicate: instance => boolean, rule) | Verifies value is valid according to rule, but verification is done only if predicate returns true. all(rule1, rule2, ...) | Verifies value is valid according to each rule from rules array. any(rule1, rile2, ...) | Verifies value is valid according to at least one rule from rules array. array(rule, { min, max }) | Verifies value is an array and each item of it is valid according to rule.
 Also checks array length if at least one boundary is specified. object({ name: rule }) | Verifies value is an object and checks whether its fields are valid according to rules.